Metastruct/luadev/README.md

 # LuaDev
 A simple library to help developers run lua code in-game.

+###### SocketDev ######
+LuaDev is now shipped with SocketDev extension.
+It allows you to execute lua code on various destinations using your text editor.
+Currently there are some size limitations, but it will be fixed soon™.

 ###### Usage ######
  - ```lua_watch``` \<filename.lua\>
    - Run on self the file when its timestamp changes.